This site uses affiliate links and I may earn a commission at no extra cost to you.

 process of mixing ingredients for apple cake

-Step 1: Preheat the oven to 325 degrees F. Lightly grease an 8-inch pan with oil and peel and dice the apples.
-Mix the flax egg by mixing the flax meal in 3 tablespoons of water until thick.
+Step 1: First, preheat the oven to 325 degrees F. Meanwhile, lightly grease an 8-inch pan with oil and peel and dice the apples.
+Then, mix the flax egg by mixing the flax meal in 3 tablespoons of water until thick.

-Step 2: In a medium bowl, whisk all the wet ingredients plus sugar briskly until the mixture is consistent.
+Step 2: Next, in a medium bowl, whisk all the wet ingredients plus sugar briskly until the mixture is consistent.

 process of mixing flour to bowl for vegan apple cake